Learn how to research your Jewish family history going back to your ancestral towns

 - Identifying Your Immigrant Ancestors: Methods and Resources for Researching Family Members in the U.S.

 - Finding Your Ancestors in European Records and Learning about Their Lives

 - Using the FamilySearch Library (LDS Mormon Archive)

 - Identifying Holocaust Victims and Survivors

 - Using your Research and Publishing Your Findings

-Questions or to reserve a place: Contact course @ jgsgb.org or 866-611-5698 and leave a message with your contact information.
+Questions: For more information, contact course @ jgsgb.org or 866-611-5698 and leave a message with your contact information.

 The course is co-sponsored by the Jewish Genealogical Society of Greater Boston and Hebrew College.
 It received the Outstanding Program Award from the International Association of Jewish Genealogical Societies at the International Conference on Jewish Genealogy in 2009.